ballerina-platform/ballerina-lang/stdlib/math/src/main/ballerina/math/Module.md

-## Package overview
+## Module overview

-This package provides functions to perform fixed-precision integer arithmetic and fixed-precision decimal arithmetic.
+This module provides functions to perform fixed-precision integer arithmetic and fixed-precision decimal arithmetic.
 It includes functions to get the absolute, cosine, sine, root, tangent, and more for a given value.

 ## Sample
-The sample given below uses a few functions that are in the `ballerina/math` package.
+The sample given below uses a few functions that are in the `ballerina/math` module.
 Follow the steps given below to run the sample:

 1. Copy the code given below to file and save it as `math.bal`.